 Around 1956, two love-struck teenagers fell in love.
 One of them was my father, whose parents were very, very Catholic.
 The other teenager was my mother, who was raised by two devout Seventh Day Adventists, my grandparents.
 My parents married when they were both 18 years of age.
 After my brother and I appeared on the scene, both sets of grandparents unabashedly took it upon themselves to raise their grandchildren in the religion each had faithfully observed for many generations.

 One might assume the contradiction between being raised both Catholic and Protestant may have bewildered two young children; however, no such perplexity or chaos ever materialized in my young mind nor in that of my sibling.
 In fact, having been raised by two "opposing religions" (both of which treated us quite well) was an experience neither of us have ever regretted.
 My brother and I appreciated both religions, strange as it may seem.

-Furthermore, I can honestly say the Seventh Day Adventists have had a positive impact on my life.
-Thus, in having observed that SDA's are generally misunderstood, I have decided to do my part to set the record straight.
+Furthermore, I can honestly say that Seventh Day Adventists have had a positive impact on my life.
+Thus, in having observed that SDA's are generally misunderstood, I decided to do my part to set the record straight.
 As an aside, I also attended an SDA high school and an SDA college.

 SDA's Believe in the Basic Tenets of Christianity